hov1417/picotcpls/README.md

 some out of order data that we expect eventually be available to read.
 TCPLS_OK means that we have nothing more left.

-All read data (at most nbytes at each call) is put within decryptbuf.
+All available data is put within decryptbuf.
 The current number of bytes within the buffer can be reach with `decryptbuf->off`, and the pointer to the first byte is at `decryptbuf->base`.

 `tv` is a timeout which tells tcpls_receive how much time it must wait at most for a read() sys call.
 Setting NULL tells tcpls not to wait.